wzhe06/SparkCTR/README.md

 # Dataset
 A small portion of some public ads database for test and initial debug.
-You can directly get comparision among different models on metrics such as AUC on ROC and P-R curve. <br /><br />
+You can directly get comparision among different models on metrics such as AUC under ROC and P-R curve. <br /><br />
 **Data Format**

         root